 It can take a long time between the actual disaster event and the time you see your first check from the insurance company.
 That’s because the insurance company has so much red tape involved with each claim.
-They’ll want to send out a company rep to assess damage, which also may take a long time.
-When you hire a public adjustor, they can negotiate a claims advance payout for you that circumvents all that red tape.
+They’ll want to send out a company rep to assess the damage, which also may take a long time.
+As a property owner, when you hire a public adjuster they can negotiate a claims advance payout for you that circumvents all that red tape.

 3. Depreciation Structure

 In determining payout amounts on personal property, the insurance company creates a depreciation structure that calculates depreciated values on each of your possessions.
-As a homeowner, you have little control of this structure and may have take what they’re willing to give.
-However, public adjustors are experienced with challenging the depreciation structure and are often successful with having it modified in the homeowner’s favor.
+As property owners, you have little control over this structure and may have to take what they’re willing to give.
+However, public adjusters are experienced with challenging the depreciation structure and are often successful with having it modified in the property owner’s favor.